CycloneDX/cyclonedx-cli/README.md

 This is a preview version of the CycloneDX CLI tool.

-It currently supports converting between different formats.
+It currently supports SBOM analysis and format conversions.

 Conversion from all CycloneDX SBOM versions and CSV is supported.